 The John Holland Merit Scholarship has been established to recognise high achieving UTS students from the Faculty of Engineering and Information Technology, and the Faculty of Design, Architecture and Building who are passionate about innovation in engineering and construction.

-Please read the Conditions Award for full details of the Scholarship.
+Please read the Conditions of Award for full details of the Scholarship.